 There is no cure.
 Treatment interventions focus on management of the symptoms, usually the predominant ones.
 Options may include, among others, dietary changes, medications, and psychological therapies.
 A good doctor-patient relationship has been shown to be often helpful as well. (click here for more on treatment) It is, however, important to consider the overall management strategy in IBS.
 This is necessary because people with IBS exhibit a wide spectrum of symptoms of varying frequencies and degrees of severity.
 There is no one ideal treatment for IBS.
 While many people with IBS can be helped adequately with currently existing resources, for others, treatment can be a long, costly, frustrating trial and error with limited effect on the condition.
 For those in this subset, IBS can greatly disrupt quality of life physically, emotionally, educationally, professionally or socially.

-Our Yahoo group is a place where those with IBS and concerned supporters who want to “do something” can discuss common interests and work collaboratively to translate IBS-related needs and desires into real actions and positive changes for our community.
-Depending on the interests and skills of individual members and the needs that we identify, possible activities may include developing awareness materials or events or peer networking opportunities and advocating for community resources, legislation or increased research funding for IBS.
-Suggestions from members are always welcome.
+IBS Impact is composed of those with IBS and concerned supporters who want to “do something,” discuss common interests and work collaboratively to translate IBS-related needs and desires into real actions and positive changes for our community.
 There is strength in numbers.